 Sind Circle.-The inundation of the year was normal.
 The area flooded was 431,175 acres compared with 442,489 acres last year and 558,945 the year before.
 On irrigated areas the condition of regeneration of both the current and past years is good.
 Frost and locusts did considerable damage to young seedlings and the former also killed off babul (Acacia arabica) plants of several years growth in the forests of Upper Sind, but taken as a whole regeneration areas are in a very flourishing condition.
 The percentage of babul to other species is very much higher now than it was 10 or even 5 years ago.

-(ii) Establishment of reproduction under Working Plans or Schemes
+(ii) Establishment of reproduction under Working Plans or Schemes to be very satisfactory and the growth normal.

 (a) Mainly natural